Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Refactor Kuzmin adapters [[Kuzmin2018_adapter|dendron://torchcell/torchcell.adapters.kuzmin2018_adapter]]
 - [x] bump `torchcell` → not recognizing on pypi... bumping `FEAT`
 - [x] Run local test of small build [[2024.03.06 - Start and use Neo4j Torchcell Database|dendron://torchcell/cypher-shell#20240306---start-and-use-neo4j-torchcell-database]]
-- [ ] Run test on `Delta` of small build. → this is going wicked slow... maybe see if there is a difference using processors.
-Previously this is what I think worked on Delta.
+- [x] Run test on `Delta` of small build. → this is going wicked slow... maybe see if there is a difference using processors.
+Previously this is what I think worked on Delta. → I changed back to `processor` and recovered some speed .
+Using this for now...
+I'm not sure of the logic
-- [ ] Run full database build.
+- [x] Run full database build. → Launched full build on delta even though still using this file [[torchcell.knowledge_graphs.create_scerevisiae_kg_small]]
-- [ ] Implement `NeoDataset`, use the datamodel to generate 2-3 common indices.
+- [ ] Implement `NeoDataset`, use the data schema to generate 2-3 common indices.
 - [ ] Create `Dmf` dataset and freeze
 - [ ] Create `Tmf` dataset and freeze